cxtraa/space_invaders_clone_cs50/README.md

 Rendering using OpenGL was one of the most conceptually difficult parts of the game.
 To render sprites, I used OpenGL's graphics pipeline.
 This involved: creating a vertex shader (responsible for providing vertex coordinates - pixel colours between the vertices are then interpolated), creating a fragment shader (responsible for doing interpolation to find colour of a pixel, using a buffer which stores our pixel data), and then creating a VAO (vertex array object) to link the vertex data and the shader programs.

+## Running instructions
+### Linux
+For Linux users, navigate to the /bin/Release folder.
+Then simply double click on the executable file space_invaders_cs50.
+### Windows
+I use a Linux system, so there is no Windows executable file.
+If you like, you can open the project in Code::Blocks (the IDE used to develop the game), and build it yourself.

 ## Controls
 - Move left: LEFT arrow
 - Move right: RIGHT arrow